dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 After running `terraform apply` as described above then the analysis test script can be run.

+EXCEPTION FOR NDB CLUSTERS: You need to run the `ensure-mysql-nodes-started.sh` script before running the tests.
+Run the script from within the `terraform/` directory.
+This starts up mysql and sets up access from the test client.
+We haven't managed to automate this yet.

 To run tests on a particular cluster
 ```
 ./run-tests.sh <CLUSTER_NAME> <TESTS_TO_RUN>